emanuele-f/telegram-groupserv-bot/README.md

 # Features
   - Detect and ban possibly spamming users
   - Prevent user join/leave notifications
-  - Automatic replies by regex match
+  - Automatic replies by regex match and/or detected language (only Chinese for now)
+  - Welcome (silent) messages

 # Requirements:
   - Bot must be an admin of the group